 Lots of people ask for my healthy pancake recipe so I’m sharing it now.
+It’s an easy breakfast idea kids love.
 These pancakes meet the whole grain requirement for the food program too.

 What makes this healthy pancake recipe healthy?
 Whole grains, no processed sugar, and the ability to add other yummy ingredients for even more nutrition.

 Other daycare providers are always looking for dishes that will meet the whole grain requirement for the food program but won’t break the bank.
 This whole-grain pancake mix recipe is just what you need.
-Check out more food program requirements here.
-And tips for planning a daycare menu here.
+Check out more food program requirements and tips for planning a daycare menu here.